omtinez/Alamo/README.md

 hardware, in addition to simple methods that allow developers to write applications that make use of wireless communication within minutes.

+## Build instructions

+All the driver source files are located under src/driver/.
+An example application that uses the driver can be found in src/driver/examples/hello.c

+To compile, put all the driver source files and the application source files under the same directory and compile using the avr-gcc toolchain.
+Two Makefiles are provided under the directory Makefiles as a reference, they use the gcc-avr and avrdude toolchain.

 ## License

 Copyright (c) 2014, Oscar Martinez